spanners/dissertation/dissertation/sections/implementation.markdown

 sendRequests = Http.send requests
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-With the Elm-runtime 0.12 port I was working on, I got the bug `elm: bad ADT got to port generation code` and had no luck finding why this was occuring, so posted on the *elm-discuss* mailing list asking for help (https://groups.google.com/forum/#!searchin/elm-discuss/ADT/elm-discuss/aIUK_MiW3yo/FZ0oSx-a1wYJ) on March 30th 2014.
+With the Elm-runtime 0.12 port I was working on, I got the bug `elm: bad ADT got to port generation code` and had no luck finding why this was occurring, so posted on the *elm-discuss* mailing list asking for help (https://groups.google.com/forum/#!searchin/elm-discuss/ADT/elm-discuss/aIUK_MiW3yo/FZ0oSx-a1wYJ) on March 30th 2014.

 For a while I only knew how to get visualisation working in Elm-runtime-0.10, which meant that I lost a lot of the benefits of the latest version (currently 0.12).
 I had to use regular expressions to swap where I'm doing a POST to submit mouseclick data, with GET to visualise the mouse data, depending on whether I want to visualise or capture mouse data.
 In essense, I would enter a special "View participant mouse data" mode into the IDE
 e.g. specify a url path in addition to the experiment and the participant ID,